 How To Find Help For Complex Post-Traumatic Stress Disorder: CPTSD Therapist

-If you are living with complex post-traumatic stress disorder (C-PTSD), you're not alone.
+If you are living with complex post-traumatic stress disorder (CPTSD), you're not alone.
 Around 1% to 8% of the American population lives with this condition, making up 50% of mental health treatment settings, according to the Lancet.
-Finding a suitable therapist for your symptoms can be essential in finding support, as C-PTSD can make it challenging to feel safe.
-Mental health professionals experienced in this area, such as C-PTSD therapists, are available.
+Finding a suitable therapist for your symptoms can be essential in finding support, as complex PTSD can make it challenging to feel safe.
+Mental health professionals experienced in this area, such as complex PTSD therapists, are available.
 If you find yourself searching online for “a PTSD therapist near me,” it is important to know that you have options.

 What is CPTSD?

 Complex post-traumatic stress disorder is a trauma-related mental illness and traumatic stress disorder in the ICD-10 diagnostic manual, an international diagnostic coding book by the World Health Organization (WHO).
-It is considered a severe form of post-traumatic stress disorder (PTSD) caused by complex trauma, or repeated, long-term post-traumatic stress, often in childhood.
-Repeated traumatic experiences causing an individual to feel helpless, trapped, and out of control can cause CPTSD.
+Complex PTSD is considered a severe form of post-traumatic stress disorder (PTSD) caused by complex trauma or repeated, long-term post-traumatic stress, often in childhood.
+Repeated traumatic experiences causing an individual to feel helpless, trapped, and out of control can cause complex PTSD.
 For example, long-term sexual or emotional abuse, physical violence, intimate partner violence, or other trauma that repeatedly occurs over time may cause this mental health condition.
 However, not everyone who experiences repeated trauma or has a traumatic memory may meet the criteria for this diagnosis.

 - Domestic violence